 3. Plan ahead for the school year

 If school holidays are coming to an end, don’t panic.
-Whether you’re in for trips to the uniform shop, stationary purchases or have school activities piling up, finding the money to cover it all doesn’t have to be so stressful.
+Whether you’re in for trips to the uniform shop, stationary purchases or have school activities piling up, keeping your budget in sight could make this job less stressful.

 4. Get the family together on budgeting

 Sounds like a no-brainer, but it might not be as easy as you think.
 The key to budgeting – whether it’s to save for a holiday or pay for upcoming school fees – is to get the whole family involved.
 Got an upcoming vacation?
 Start a conversation not just about where you want to go, but what you’ll be doing when you get there.
 Think about the activities and what value they’ll bring to the whole family.